 - Minimum Semesters: Minimum of 2 completed Northeastern semesters at the time of program start date.
 NUin students are eligible to apply during their first semester on the Boston campus.
 Transfer and Global Pathways students contact GEO program coordinator for eligibility.

-- CIVE4566 - Design for Sustainable Urban Transportation: U.S. and European Perspectives. : Examines how the design of Dutch transportation infrastructure promotes travel by foot, bicycle, and public transportation as opposed to private automobile, and how it promotes urban livability and traffic safety.
+- CIVE 4566 - Design for Sustainable Urban Transportation: European Perspectives : Examines how the design of Dutch transportation infrastructure promotes travel by foot, bicycle, and public transportation as opposed to private automobile, and how it promotes urban livability and traffic safety.
 Topics include bicycling infrastructure planning and design; “Vision Zero” traffic safety principles and design treatments for safe roads, intersections, and crossings; and high quality transit service planning and design.
 Through design projects, offers students an opportunity to apply lessons learned to the U.S. context.
 Taught in a study-abroad format in the Netherlands.

-- CIVE4567 - Planning and Policy for Sustainable Transportation: European Perspectives. : Taught in study-abroad format in the Netherlands or other European nation with exemplary bicycling and transit infrastructure.
+- CIVE 4567 - Planning and Policy for Sustainable Transportation: European Perspectives : Taught in study-abroad format in the Netherlands or other European nation with exemplary bicycling and transit infrastructure.
 Examines how urban transportation planning in support of safe and sustainable transportation is practiced in the host country.
-Topics include route and network design for high quality transit operations, urban planning to foster transit use, and developing car-free areas.
+Topics include route and network design for high quality transit operations, transit-oriented development including planning for large scale urban expansion, and developing car-free areas .
 Also examines policy regarding systematically safe road networks, including street and bikeway types and their role in enhancing livability and systematic safety.

 GEO offers scholarships and grants for students studying abroad on Dialogue of Civilizations programs.
 Please visit our Scholarships page for more info!